light-mode-image

 }

-Example response for a partial success with missing claims
+Example response for a presented credential that verified with a missing claim

 {